 Promoting Sustainable Farming

-In our joint project, FoGS organises workshops, seminars and training sessions for farmers and activists.
-The workshops aim at strengthening their understanding of possible challenges to small scale agriculture in the form of free-trade treaties, contract farming, public-private partnerships, and climate smart agriculture.
-Secondly, participants attain practical skills and knowledge how to implement alternative techniques like agro-ecological farming on their own land.
+In our joint project on promoting sustainable farming, that has been successfully completed in 2018, FoGS organised workshops, seminars and training sessions for farmers and activists.
+The workshops aimed to strengthen their understanding of possible challenges to small scale agriculture in the form of free-trade treaties, contract farming, public-private partnerships, and climate smart agriculture.
+Secondly, participants attained practical skills and knowledge how to implement alternative techniques like agro-ecological farming on their own land.
 Furthermore, FoGS publishes a range of information brochures and booklets for organisations working on agricultural issues, as well as activists on the grassroots level.
 This makes it easier for them as well as the workshops’ participants to act as multipliers of agricultural knowledge and reach a wider audience all over India.